KTH-dESA/esom_gsa/README.md

 ## Running the workflow

 To run the workflow, using the command `snakemake --use-conda --cores 4 --resources mem_mb=16000 disk_mb=30000`

+You can also change parts of the configuration by adding the `--config` flag, followed by the names of one or more of the config items.
+E.g.

+    snakemake --use-conda --cores 4 --resources mem_mb=16000 disk_mb=30000 --config filetype=parquet replicate=100

 ## Plotting the workflow